 Weekly Discussion: Weekly discussion is an opportunity to synthesize theory, research, and practice by raising questions and voicing concerns, and by examining your own personal biases and beliefs about young children.
 Topics pertinent to the growth and well-being of the children in your care will be addressed via lecture, videos, group discussion, and class experiences.
-Weekly Discussion PPT slides will be posted by 8 AM Thursday morning for students to review prior to class.
-Class is held on: Thursdays from 1:10-3:00 PM in at the ECL in East House Room 107.
+Weekly Discussion PPT slides will be posted for students to review prior to class.
+Class is held Thursdays from 1:10-3:00 PM at the ECL in East House Room 107.

 Attendance and participation are expected at these meetings.
-See more details under the Attendance section below.
+See more details under the Attendance section.
 Rubric available on Canvas.